sethi-ps/GitHub-Copilot-Workshop/lessons/1-Introduction-to-GitHub-Copilot/README.md

 Copilot Chat is meant for coding questions.
 If you ask it a non-coding related question, it won't always be accurate or helpful.

-## Exercise 1: Installing GitHub Copilot extensions in Visual Studio Code
+## Exercise: Installing GitHub Copilot extensions in Visual Studio Code

 Let's start by installing the GitHub Copilot extensions we need on Visual Studio Code!
 You'll need a Copilot Subscription before we can get started with this, so you can use either a **personal account** or get it as a member of your **organization**.